Postdoctoral Fellow Programme

 - Non-research career options

 - Excellent opportunity to network with postdocs based throughout the University of Cambridge and its affiliated institutions

 Progress towards the attainment of your research and development objectives will be mapped and monitored through discussion with your line manager.

 You are given the opportunity to participate in transferable skills training to help provide a sound foundation for a career in research.
 This may include options such as: project management, scientific writing, presentation skills, time management and science communication skills.
-Advanced options for more experienced individuals might include: writing project proposals and grant applications, managing colleagues, finance and resource management.
+Advanced options for more experienced individuals might include: writing project proposals and grant applications, managing colleagues, finance, resource management and leadership skills.

 You will also have a performance review/appraisal meeting with their line manager on an annual basis.
 This provides a formal opportunity for review of their progress and agreement on research and development objectives for the next 12 months.

 The position of all Postdoctoral Fellows will be reviewed at least six months ahead of the projected end date for their appointment to ensure adequate preparation for the next career step.
 Career workshops will be available to support individuals in their assessment of career options moving forwards.